Buckingham Strategic Wealth LLC Sells 2,460 Shares of Verizon Communications Inc. (NYSE:VZ)

-Buckingham Strategic Wealth LLC lessened its stake in shares of Verizon Communications Inc. (NYSE:VZ – Get Rating) by 2.4% in the 1st quarter, according to its most recent disclosure with the SEC.
+Buckingham Strategic Wealth LLC cut its holdings in shares of Verizon Communications Inc. (NYSE:VZ – Get Rating) by 2.4% during the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The firm owned 101,886 shares of the cell phone carrier’s stock after selling 2,460 shares during the period.
-Buckingham Strategic Wealth LLC’s holdings in Verizon Communications were worth $5,190,000 as of its most recent SEC filing.
+Buckingham Strategic Wealth LLC’s holdings in Verizon Communications were worth $5,190,000 as of its most recent filing with the Securities and Exchange Commission.

-Verizon Communications (NYSE:VZ – Get Rating) last announced its earnings results on Friday, July 22nd.
-The cell phone carrier reported $1.31 earnings per share (EPS) for the quarter, missing the consensus estimate of $1.32 by ($0.01).
+Verizon Communications (NYSE:VZ – Get Rating) last released its quarterly earnings results on Friday, July 22nd.
+The cell phone carrier reported $1.31 earnings per share for the quarter, missing the consensus estimate of $1.32 by ($0.01).
+The firm had revenue of $33.79 billion for the quarter, compared to the consensus estimate of $33.77 billion.
 Verizon Communications had a net margin of 15.48% and a return on equity of 26.95%.
-The company had revenue of $33.79 billion for the quarter, compared to the consensus estimate of $33.77 billion.
-During the same period last year, the business posted $1.37 EPS.
-The firm’s revenue was up .1% compared to the same quarter last year.
-As a group, analysts expect that Verizon Communications Inc. will post 5.2 EPS for the current fiscal year.
+The company’s revenue for the quarter was up .1% compared to the same quarter last year.
+During the same quarter in the prior year, the firm earned $1.37 earnings per share.
+As a group, analysts predict that Verizon Communications Inc. will post 5.2 earnings per share for the current year.

 Verizon Communications Dividend Announcement

-The firm also recently disclosed a quarterly dividend, which was paid on Monday, August 1st.
-Stockholders of record on Friday, July 8th were issued a dividend of $0.64 per share.
+The firm also recently declared a quarterly dividend, which was paid on Monday, August 1st.
+Stockholders of record on Friday, July 8th were paid a $0.64 dividend.
+This represents a $2.56 annualized dividend and a dividend yield of 5.62%.
 The ex-dividend date was Thursday, July 7th.
-This represents a $2.56 annualized dividend and a dividend yield of 5.62%.
-Verizon Communications’s dividend payout ratio is presently 51.30%.
+Verizon Communications’s dividend payout ratio is currently 51.30%.

 Verizon Communications Inc, through its subsidiaries, offers communications, technology, information, and entertainment products and services to consumers, businesses, and governmental entities worldwide.
 Its Consumer segment provides postpaid and prepaid service plans; internet access on notebook computers and tablets; wireless equipment, including smartphones and other handsets; and wireless-enabled internet devices, such as tablets, and other wireless-enabled connected devices comprising smart watches.